Download with Composer

 Using this template you can create a theme with many customizations such as fonts, colors, sizes and so on.

-You can compile your custom styles using just Sass, and also go through full build process with Gulp (see Build).
+You can compile your custom styles using just Sass, and also go through the full build process with Gulp (see Build).

 Gulp build also does post-processing: